Why You’ll Love This Stuffed Flank Steak Recipe

 stuffed flank steak ingredients on a counter top.

-• Flank Steak: This lean, flavorful cut is ideal for stuffing and rolling.
-Make sure to butterfly it evenly for the best results.
-If you can’t find flank steak, skirt steak is a great alternative.
+• Flank Steak: A lean, flat cut that’s ideal for stuffing and rolling.
+If unavailable, skirt steak is a great alternative cut of beef.

-• Spinach: Fresh baby spinach wilts beautifully and blends into the filling.
-You can substitute kale or arugula for a slightly different taste and texture.
+• Spinach: Wilts beautifully into the filling.
+You can also use kale or arugula.

 How to Butterfly Flank Steak